 Nuts of any variety go nicely with it, too.
 Salty treats like bacon or asiago cheese can also work surprisingly well.

 Served with appetizers, it makes a nice aperitif.
 Pair it with a light pastry or slice of cake, and you’ve got a great dessert.

-This is a great drink to serve at parties – you can even mix up a pitcher in advance.
+It’s also good to serve at parties – you can even mix up a big batch in a pitcher in advance.
 While you don’t need an occasion to enjoy it, it makes a great choice for holiday entertaining.

 Brandy Alexander Recipe

 The Brandy Alexander is a dessert drink: chocolatey, sweet, creamy and smooth.
 Because the alcohol taste is so light, you might think of it as a spiked milkshake.
 But it's more subtle and grown-up than that.